 Mystery Shopping Certification?

 I said you shouldn’t have to pay to be a mystery shopper, and I meant it.
 But, there are two important qualifications.
 I did pay $15 after a couple of months of being a mystery shopper so that I could become silver certified with the MSPA.
 This opened up new opportunities, and I was getting more restaurants with ease.
-Hotels stays came soon after that.
-The competition becomes less intense for these shops requiring excellent observation and reporting skills that the only the certified shoppers are trusted with.
-Certification is done online and includes some testing requiring memorization.
-Gold certification is also available from the MSPA, but neither of them is necessary, though they show the shopping companies you take your role as a mystery shopper very seriously.
-Higher paying and more rewarding and enjoyable
+Hotel stays came soon after that.
+The competition becomes less intense for these shops requiring excellent observation and reporting skills that only certified shoppers are trusted with.

 Certification is done online and includes some testing requiring memorization.
 Gold certification is also available from the MSPA, but neither of them is necessary, though they show the shopping companies you take your role as a mystery shopper seriously.
 Higher paying, more rewarding, and enjoyable jobs will be offered to you.
 I have more than a dozen shops coming to my email inbox daily, but I pick and choose now which ones I really wish to do.
 The only other thing to be aware of is “reimbursement only” shops, where you have to front the money for the purchases.
 I have a separate credit card for mystery shopping only.
 I pay for the hotels and restaurants this way, and I’ve never had a problem receiving reimbursement when shopping with MSPA member companies.